SpotlightKid/nexus-challenge.osamc.de/pages/index.md

 # Prizes

+* The winners of the first, second and third prize get a free mastering of one or more of their songs.
+For details see the [prizes page](prizes).

-* There are no monetary or physical prizes (yet?).
+* There are no monetary or physical prizes.

 * Of course, the winner receives eternal glory in the eyes of the Open Source Music community and the incredible feeling of achievement and creative satisfaction!